Skip to main content

 }

-Set up AWS Account 2: Management
+2. Set Up AWS Account 2: Management

 Security Note: The demonstrated IAM Policies implement the minimum of configuration required to produce a working AWS integration using meshStack AWS Connector.
 This setup is based on the default AWS Organization configuration.
-We advise operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive roles and policies.
+We advise platform engineers to determine the specific needs and requirements for their usage of AWS and implement more restrictive roles and policies.

 {